KumoCorp/kumomta/docs/reference/sqlite/open.md

 should retry operations when it is unable to get an exclusive lock.
 The default is 500ms.

-The returned connection object has a single method, `execute` which can be used to execute a query.

 !!! note
     when using the special path `:memory:`, sqlite will create an in-memory database which is great for this contrived example, but not a great deal of use in a real worl usage inside KumoMTA.

+The returned connection object has the following methods:

+## `db:execute(QUERY, [PARAMS])`

+The execute method can be used to execute a query.

 ```lua
 local sqlite = require 'sqlite'